qphensurf/STMpw/README.md

         s: substrate atoms
         m: molecule atoms

 	Therefore the molecule must be above the surface and (for Bardeen) the tip must be above the molecule.
+While the surface unit cel can have any shape, the vertical axis must be perpendicular to the surface, in the following all distances along this axis are called **z**.

-* VASP must be run in the **standard** version (the gamma version is not supported at this moment).
+* VASP must be run in the **standard** version (the gamma version is not supported at this moment, if you run gamma-only calculations you can just rerun with the standard vasp version including NEM=0 in the INCAR file, this quickly produces a good input for the code).
 * The use of symmetry in VASP is not allowed: SYM=0 **must** be included in the INCAR file.
 * The calculation must be carefully converged in k-points, especially for dI/dV maps and curves.

 	Once the VASP has converged POSCAR, OUTCAR and WAVECAR must be kept and supplied to STMpw.

 2. You must determine the plane **z_s** from which the wavefunctions will be substituted by exponential functions.
-First you have to look for the last surface layer to be used as reference (**Zsurf**).
+First, you have to look for the last surface layer to be used as reference (**Zsurf**).
 Then you look at the density vs density behavior to look for the first point where there is an exponential decay.
 The z value of this point in direct coordinates will be **z_s**.
 Typically this point is around 2-3 angstroms above the most protruding atom of the molecule.
-So to speed things up a negative value of **z_s** indicates a distance in angstroms above the most protruding atom.
-In addition, if you are using the Bardeen approach the origin of the tip **Ztip** must be supplied. **z_t** is hardwired to 2 angstroms below the most protruding atom of the tip.
+So to speed things up a negative value of **z_s** indicates a distance in angstroms above the most protruding atom (the code will look for the most protruding atom).
+In addition, if you are using the Bardeen approach the origin of the tip **Ztip** must be supplied. **z_t** is hardwired to 2 angstroms below the most (least?) protruding atom of the tip.
 At the end you should have **Zsurf < z_s < z_t < Ztip**.

 3. For the calculation of dI/dV curves you must determine
-* The range of energies to use (refered to Fermi energy = 0 eV).
+* The range of energies (or bias value) to use (referred to Fermi energy = 0 eV).
-* The number of divisions on that range
+* The number of divisions (or total number of bias values)  on that range
-* In which points the curves will be determined.
+* On which points the curves will be determined.
 Tipically we select the *x* and *y* coordinates of one atom (in angstroms) and a *z* value several angstroms over the *z* of the atom.

-4. You must create an input.STMpw file as follows:
+4. You must create an input.STMpw file as follows (where ! means that a comment follows, before ! you have to write a value for the marked variable.
+Please start from the first line of the file.):

    	   phi   ! workfunction of the surface in eV
 	   n   ! number of voltages to calculate